![]() |

 |

-Note of any questions or queries.
 Using this information.
 Care must be taken when using this assessment.
 An example of this could be when a person has very limited peripheral vision and yet have excellent visual acuity.
-Visual Fields

-The quality of vision within the visual field is usually better centrally and poorer on the edges.
 Defects can be central or peripheral.
 Likely to have greatest implications for moving around safely if peripheral, reading etc if central vision loss.

-Note of any questions or queries.
-Contrast Sensitivity Individuals are able to detect various levels of contrast.
+Individuals are able to detect various levels of contrast.
 It depends

 upon the size and detail of what a person is looking at.